Hope you have read my review about Little Moppet foods for Babies. Now here is my review for Little Moppet foods for Toddlers.

 The multigrain health drink from Little Moppet foods is prepared with several millets and nuts.
 It can be added to hot milk for babies above one year and given as porridge for babies below one year.

-I tried giving my preschooler this multigrain drink as an evening drink by merely mixing 2 tsp of multigrain health drink powder, 1 tsp of powdered palm sugar it to 1 cup of hot milk.
+I tried giving my preschooler this multigrain drink as an evening drink by merely mixing 2 teaspoon of multigrain health drink powder, 1 teaspoon of powdered palm sugar it to 1 cup of hot milk.
 She liked it and had it without any complaints:)

 I wanted to experiment more with this multigrain mix as it has many millets.
 So I tried the multigrain banana cake, and it came out super tasty.
 I slightly tweaked this whole wheat banana cake recipe a bit and came up with this multigrain banana cake!
 We all loved it so much 🙂